Video-Nomad/gs-curvetools-docs/docs/source/layers.rst

 Extract All button will extract all the geometry from all the layers.

-Extract All will also Hide the original Layers so you can focus on the extracted geometry.
+Extract All will also hide the original Layers so you can focus on the extracted geometry.
 All the original curves and geometry are still there, just hidden.
-You can reveal them all by using Filters or manually by Toggle Layer Visibility function in the Layer Marking Menu.
+You can reveal them all by using Filters or manually by using the Toggle Layer Visibility function in the Layer Marking Menu.

 By default, extracted geometry will be merged into one mesh.
 You can skip this step by holding **Shift** button when clicking on the Extract All button.
 If you choose not to merge geometry, each individual Layer will generate separate group, and in this group there will be separate geometry meshes, one for each original curve.
 This is useful if you want to manually poly edit your geometry before exporting.